-- ▶ Bulbs and light fittings can be extremely hot.
-Therefore, allow lights to cool down before changing bulbs. - ► Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
-The bulb might burst. - ► Halogen lamps can get very hot.
+Bulbs and lamp holders can be extremely hot.
+Therefore, allow lamps to cool down before changing bulbs.

+- Shut off the power supply on the safety cut-out in the 230 V fuse box before changing bulbs. - Store bulbs in a safe place inaccessible to children. - Do not use any bulb that has been dropped or which shows scratches in its glass.
+The bulb might burst. - Halogen lamps can get very hot.
 When the light is switched on, there must always be a safety distance of 30 cm between light and flammable objects.
-Fire hazard! - ▶ Do not replace the LEDs in lamps with standard light bulbs.
+Fire hazard! - Do not replace the LEDs in lamps with standard light bulbs.
 Risk of fire due to intense heat build up.

-- A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - Donly use bulbs of the same type and with the correct wattage. - ▶ If LEDs in lights are defect, contact an authorised dealer or service centre.
+- $\,\triangleright\,\,$ A new bulb should not be touched with the fingers.
+Use a cloth when installing the new bulb. - $\triangleright$ Only use bulbs of the same type and with the correct wattage. - If LEDs in lamps are defective, contact an authorised dealer or service centre.